-Here are some tips on photographing textures:
+Below are some tips on photographing textures.

-1) Find a texture
+1) Find a Texture

 Obviously, to be able to photograph a texture, you first need to find it.
 Finding simple textures is very easy.
 They are all around us and you don’t have to go far to find them – you could photograph everything from a brick wall to grass in your backyard.
 Finding unique, beautiful and eye-catching textures, on the other hand, is hard.
 But once you start looking for patterns and textures, you will start noticing them a lot more all around you and you will eventually start encountering textures that are more unique and beautiful than others and you will soon get a feel of what is going to look good in a photograph.

-2) Create a texture
+2) Create a Texture

 If you are too lazy to find a texture, create one!
 You could try oil painting with vibrant colors or find pebbles of different colors and textures or experiment with sand and water…you get the idea!
 Just find something that can create a texture and experiment over and over again until you get a good result.
 Do not forget about the importance of having depth in your textures – in comparison to uneven and rough surfaces, straight and smooth surfaces rarely look good in photographs!
 Shadows communicate depth and dimension of a texture, so make sure that your textures have shadows.
 Without shadows, your texture would look like something drawn on a piece of paper.
 At the same time, watch out for very dark shadows and overexposed areas, as those might actually spoil the texture.